Prepare

 Standard required

-Trainees are expected to be able to apply the foundational concepts to the context of the Rehabilitation Medicine (adult) new Curriculum Standards Knowledge Guides.
-A comprehensive knowledge and understanding of subspeciality rehabilitation medicine concepts is not expected for this exam.
+Trainees must apply the foundational concepts listed in the focus areas, to the context of the Rehabilitation Medicine (adult) new Curriculum Standards Knowledge Guides.
+A comprehensive knowledge and understanding of subspeciality rehabilitation medicine concepts isn't expected for this exam.

-Trainees in the PREP and new curriculum programs are required to meet the standard outlined in the Rehabilitation Medicine (adult) Learning, Teaching & Assessment Program at the level set using criterion-referenced approaches appropriate to the test format.
+Trainees in the PREP and new curriculum programs must meet the standard outlined in the Rehabilitation Medicine (adult) Learning, Teaching & Assessment Program.
 This will take into account:

-that trainees are expected to complete this program requirement in their Specialty Entry Phase (first year of training).
+- that trainees are expected to complete this program requirement during their Specialty Entry Phase (first year of training).

 Live stations